 - To maintain a profit margin, banks will be forced to increase interest rates.

-- Due to curb in further investments, it may lead to the rise of unemployment.
+- Due to the curb in further investments, it may lead to the rise of unemployment.

 Measures to control Non-Performing Assets (NPA) – Government of India and RBI